 You feel over your head.
 You’ve hemmed and hawed, but last night’s behavior solidified it – you need to find a child therapist.
 Your child needs help.
 Your family needs help.
 But, where do you start?

 You thought the decision to pursue therapy was hard, but finding a child therapist seems even harder!
 Where do you find one?
 What makes a good child therapist?

 Relax, I’ve got you covered.
-As a child therapist, I will shed some light on what to look for and what to ask.
+As a child therapist, I will shed some light on what to look for and what to a